Beautiful Signs for a Better Planet

 This resulting powder, or resin, is called polyvinyl chloride (PVC), or simply “vinyl.”
 Depending on the desired attributes of the final product, the resin can be mixed with a variety of plasticizers, stabilizers, and modifiers.
 Desired properties such as durability, flexibility, color, texture, UV resistance, and more can be achieved.
 Lastly, the final mixture is extruded or molded into the desired shape.

 Although this is the most common method in the vinyl industry, there exist several other more dangerous alternatives to this maneuvering of chemicals.
 Mercury, asbestos, and fluorinated substances (PFAS) are routinely utilized to produce PVC.²³ Unfortunately, leakage into the environment and harm to workers is all too common in PVC manufacturing and disposal.

-While vinyl is stable during its operational life, the production and disposal of vinyl pose tremendous hazards to workers, consumers, and the planet.
+While vinyl is stable during its operational life, its production and disposal of pose tremendous hazards to workers, consumers, and the planet.

 Although a cheap, sturdy, and flexible material, you may want to think twice about incorporating PVC into your home or business construction.
 Vinyl’s production, life, and disposal release dangerous chemicals that cause adverse health impacts in humans and nature.
 Vinyl chloride, dioxins, and heavy metals are a few of these toxic substances.